Kris (horse): 1980: four-year-old season

 As a four-year-old, Kris began his season with two runs in May.
 In the Cold Shields Windows Trophy over seven furlongs at Haydock Park he looked less than fully fit but won from three opponents and set a new course record.
 At Newbury later that month he started 4/9 favourite for the Lockinge Stakes despite conceding seven pounds to his opponents.
-Looking very impressive before the race, Kris struggled to obtain a clear run in the closing stages but eventually gained the advantage in the closing stages to win by three quarters of a length from Foveros.
+Looking very impressive before the race, Kris struggled to obtain a clear run but eventually gained the advantage in the closing stages to win by three quarters of a length from Foveros.
 For the second time in succession, he set a new course record although his win was only confirmed after a stewards' inquiry into possible interference caused when he forced his way through the field to deliver his winning run.

 His season was disrupted by several minor injuries, including a muscle strain which ruled him out of the Queen Anne Stakes and prevented him moving up to ten furlongs for the Eclipse Stakes.
 Other targets, including the Sussex Stakes and the Waterford Crystal Mile came and went before he eventually returned in the Crown of Crowns Stakes, a minor race over a mile at Goodwood in September.
 He was somewhat reluctant to enter the starting stalls, but won by twelve lengths from moderate opposition to record his ninth consecutive victory.
 On his final appearance he attempted to win a second successive Queen Elizabeth II Stakes at Ascot in October and started favourite ahead of the 1980 2000 Guineas winner Known Fact.
 Kris took the lead on the final turn and went two lengths clear but was eventually worn down by Known Fact and beaten a neck after "a tremendous battle".
 Kris' connections offered no excuses, admitting that they had been beaten by a very good horse on the day.